Studying without a residence permit

 When you have moved to Finland, you must visit the nearest service location of the Digital and Population Data Services Agency to register as a resident.
 Read more on the InfoFinland page Registering as a resident.

 Student residence permit extension

 If your studies continue but your residence permit is about to expire, apply for an extension.
 Remember to apply for a student residence permit extension in good time before the first permit expires.

 When you apply for a permit extension, the Finnish Immigration Service will check whether you have accumulated enough credits to be eligible for the extension.
 For this purpose, you must attach your transcript of study records to the permit extension application.

 Read more about applying for a residence permit extension on the InfoFinland page Residence permit extension.

-If you do not have a job, you can apply for a residence permit to look for a job or start a business.
-In this case, you can receive a residence permit for a maximum of twelve months.
-You must apply for the continuation before your residence permit for studies expires.
-You can start working as soon as you find a job.
+If you do not have a job upon graduation, you can apply for a residence permit to look for a job or start a business.
+In this case, you can receive a residence permit for a maximum of two years.

 If you are studying abroad and would like to come to Finland for practical training, you need to apply for a residence permit for training.
 More information is available on the website of the Finnish Immigration Service.

 Important information on living as a student in Finland is available on the InfoFinland page Foreign students in Finland.